The documentary, “Inside Story,” about Elaine

 right.
 Purchase it

-Elaine will meet with a group of transgender and nonbinary people for 8 weeks, listening to each other and building a circle of trust.
-The group will meet 6:00-8:00pm on January 13, January 19, January 26,February 2, February 9, February 16, February 23 and March 1.
-Elaine will write a script based on the stories shared in those meetings and a cast of professional performers will stage “Trans*cend” at TheatreSouth (1000 South Cooper, 38104) on Saturday, March 12 and Sunday, March 13.
+wrote a script based on the stories shared in those meetings and a cast of professional performers staged “Trans*cend” at TheatreSouth.
 Shelby Fuller Elwood, a Memphis film-maker, will create a documentary of the group’s process and the performance.

 Participants in this project need to register with Elaine by sending an email to